 How to Use a 50/30/20 Budget Calculator

-First, you’ll need your total net income – that is, your take-home pay.
+First, you’ll need your total net income – your take-home pay.
 Input this number into the “Monthly after-tax income” section of the calculator.

 The calculator will automatically break down your income into the following categories:

-- Needs: This refers to any essential spending.
-It includes things like rent or mortgage, groceries, utilities, and other regular bills.
+• Needs: This refers to any essential spending.
+It includes rent, mortgage, groceries, utilities, and other regular bills.

 50/30/20 Formula